-Step 3.
-If the aggrieved individual is still dissatisfied, the individual may appeal to the Adjutant General, through HRO, within ten (10) working days.
-The Adjutant General will provide his decision in writing to the grieved individual and the Organization, within ten (10) working days from the date the grievance is received by HRO.
+Step 2.
+If the aggrieved individual is still dissatisfied, the individual may appeal to the Adjutant General, through HRO, within fifteen (15) business days.
+The Adjutant General will provide their decision in writing to the grieved individual and the Organization, within fifteen (15) business days from the date the grievance is received by HRO.

-16.6 Official Time.
-A reasonable amount of official time will be afforded in accordance with Article 8 for:

-- To the Employee to discuss, informally, with his/her first line supervisor and/or Organization representative, any dissatisfaction the Employee might have. - To an Organization representative to discuss informally or formally with the appropriate Employer official any complaint the Organization may have concerning matters under this agreement. - To the employee and the designated Organization representative for preparing and presenting the grievance.

-- 16.7 Right to Information.
-Upon written request and subject to law, rule or regulation, Employer will supply the Organization with all investigation reports, and/or documents used in the original action when denying a grievance.
-This is to ensure the Organization has all the necessary information for a determination to invoke or not invoke the provisions of the arbitration article. - 16.8 Procedure- Organization Grievance.
+- 16.7 Official Time.
+A reasonable amount of official time will be afforded in accordance with Article 8 for: - a.
+To the Employee to discuss, informally, with his/her first line supervisor and/or Organization representative, any dissatisfaction the Employee might have. - b.
+To an Organization representative to discuss informally or formally with the appropriate Employer official any complaint the Organization may have concerning matters under this agreement. - c.
+To the employee and the designated Organization representative for preparing and presenting the grievance. - 16.8 Right to Information.
+Upon written request and subject to law, rule or regulation, Employer will supply the Organization with all investigation reports, and/or documents used in the original action/decision when denying a grievance.
+This is to ensure the Organization has all the necessary information for a determination to invoke or not invoke the provisions of the arbitration article. - 16.9 Procedure- Organization Grievance.
 Organization initiated grievances will name the Chief of Staff as the respondent.
 The Organization agrees to consider an attempt to informally resolve the grievance at an appropriate level prior to formal presentation.
-Grievance will normally be filled within sixty (60) days after the facts leading up to the grievance become known to the Organization.
-The following procedures will be used for all Organization grievances: - Step 1.
+Grievance will normally be filled within sixty (60) business days after the facts leading up to the grievance become known to the Organization.
+The following procedures will be used for all Organization grievances:

+Step 1.
 The grievance will be prepared in writing and submitted to the Chief of Staff through HRO.
 The event(s) leading to the grievance will be discussed with the Chief of Staff at a mutually acceptable time before the Chief of Staff provides a decision.
-The Chief of Staff will provide a decision, in writing, within ten (10) working days, to the Organization President or his designated representative. - Step 2.
-If the Organization is dissatisfied with the decision of the Chief of Staff, an appeal will be forwarded to the Adjutant General within ten (10) working days.
-The Organization will be provided a decision within ten (10) working days.
-If the Adjutant General does not sustain the grievance, a reason, in writing, will be forwarded to the Organization. - 16.9 Extension of Time Limits.
-The above mentioned time limits can be extended by mutual agreement, in writing. - 16.10 Informal Grievance.
-The settling of problems may be accomplished verbally before going formal.
-At the informal stage, the Employee and the Organization representative should meet with the appropriate Management Official concerned and attempt to resolve the issue(s) that caused the grievance.
-This step is encouraged by both the Agency and the Organization.
-If a settlement cannot be reached verbally, the formal grievance procedure will then be utilized.
-A formal grievance must be filed within the time constraints per this article.
-Parties will state in writing, that no informal resolution may be reached.
+The Chief of Staff will provide their decision, in writing, within ten (10) business days, to the Organization President or his designated representative.

+Step 2.
+If the Organization is dissatisfied with the decision of the Chief of Staff, an appeal will be forwarded to the Adjutant General within fifteen (15) business days.
+The Organization will be provided a decision within ten (10)working days.
+If the Adjutant General does not sustain the grievance, a reason, in writing, will be forwarded to the Organization.

+16.10 Extension of Time Limits.
+The above-mentioned time limits can be extended by mutual agreement, in writing.